 259. 'The White Rabbit' from Alice in Wonderland, the only known figure from a series carved by Fabergé.
-In white chalcedony with cabochon ruby eyes Height: $2\frac{3}{4}^{"}$ In the Royal Collection at Sandringham
+In white chalcedony with cabochon ruby eyes

+In the Royal Collection at Sandringham

+1133

-260 The first of all the stone figures designed by Fabergé.
-Carved in bowenite with cabochon sapphire eyes and a gem-set crown, it caricatures Queen Victoria, and was originally suggested by the Grand Duke Nicolai Nicolaivitch Approximate height: $1\frac{1}{2}^{"}$ In a private collection serving as lid to a round gold box Signed: M.II.
-Diameter: $2\frac{13}{16}^{...}$ Height: $1\frac{15}{16}^{...}$ From the Collection of the late M. Maurice Sandoz
+by Fabergé.
+Carved in bowenite with cabochon sapphire eyes and a gem-set crown, it caricatures Queen Victoria, and was originally suggested by the Grand Duke Nicolai Nicolaivitch

+Approximate height: 11⁄2"

+In a private collection

 261. Gorilla's head carved in browny-mauve mottled Ural marble as a box with a hinged fluted gold lid set with rose diamonds and a ruby.
-The brilliant champagne diamond eyes and the large rose diamond teeth are set in gold Signed: A+H Gold mark: 72 $4'' \times 2^{1''}2$ In the Collection of 'A la Vieille Russie'
+The brilliant champagne diamond eyes and the large rose diamond teeth are set in gold Signed: A\H Gold mark: $72 ext{ 4"} \times 2\frac{1}{2}$ "